 “How is he?”

 “The mighty Izanagi.
 Progenitor of the gods.
 Who does as he pleases, to whoever he wishes.”
 Izanami rose from where she knelt.
 As she smoothened her robes, a cascade of maggots fell from within her.
 Gently, she scooped up a handful, and stroked them as a loving mother would.
 “I cannot leave this land.
 Just as I cannot change your unspoken disgust at my condition.
-But I will do all I can to stop you from leaving, my husband.
+However, I will do all I can to stop you from leaving, my husband.
 Your love for me brought you to this ghastly kingdom in hope of reviving me.
 My love for you, doubly as strong, will be the chains that keep you beside me forever.”

 He moved to leave.
-The rotten one raised a bony arm to block his way but Izanami stopped her, muttered something in the language of the dead.
-As Izanagi stepped into the underworld night, the muttering morphed a frantic chittering.
+The rotten one raised a bony arm but Izanami stopped her, muttered something in the language of the dead.
+As Izanagi stepped into the underworld night, the muttering morphed into a frantic chittering.
 The cacophony of a thousand insects ravaging the carcasses of the dead.
 Soon, he knew, he would be running.
 He would have to do all he could to flee from this deathly nightmare.
 Would he succeed?
 Likely.
 But truly flee from Izanami?
 His eternal consort, whom he had once loved more than anything in existence?

 He did not know the answer to that.
 Yet, within him, he already knew the dreaded reply.

 - Izanagi (伊邪那岐) and Izanami (伊邪那美) are not the oldest Shinto gods.
 However, they were the ones who rose the islands of Japan from the sea and created a large number of Shinto gods.